asmitbm/contributors-guide/pages/Commit-guidelines.md

 ##### Description

 Every repository has a [pull request template](https://github.com/semi-technologies/weaviate-io/blob/main/.github/PULL_REQUEST_TEMPLATE.md) with a specific set of headers that you can use to write the body of commit messages.
+You can modify this template at the time of making a pull request and exclude the parts which is not necessary.

 Example: